Updated March 4, 2020 . AmFam Team

-Financial security.
 Life insurance can help provide peace of mind that your family will have some financial protection upon your passing.
-The death benefit can provide assistance with things like mortgage payments, care of disabled loved ones and basic needs like food and child care.
+The death benefit can provide assistance with things like mortgage payments, care of disabled loved ones and basic needs like food and childcare.
 Ultimately it could allow your loved ones to maintain their current standard of living without worrying about the lost income.
-Read more about how life insurance works to gain a better understanding of this important coverage.

-Final expenses.
-The cost of final expenses, things like funeral costs, often amount to thousands of dollars — that’s a hefty out-of-pocket cost that you probably don’t want your family to be troubled with.
-Life insurance can help pay for things like the burial and funeral service, among other things.
-Learn more about life insurance for final expenses.
+The cost of final expenses — like caskets and burial plots — often amount to thousands of dollars.
+That’s a hefty out-of-pocket cost that you probably don’t want your family to be troubled with after you pass.
+Life insurance can help pay for things like cremation, burial and funeral services, among other things.

-Medical bills.
-If you were to pass away from a health-related issue that racked up a substantial amount of medical bills, life insurance could help your loved ones pay them off.
+If you were to pass away from a health-related issue that racked up a substantial amount of medical bills, your life insurance policy could help your loved ones pay for those expenses.